bnb-chain/gnfd-deploy/README.md

 [INFO]: File upload completed => baseUrl: https://gnfd-testnet-sp3.nodereal.io/view/testcli1/test.txt
 ```

+### Upload File via GitHub Workflow

+If you want to upload your website to Greenfield using GitHub Actions directly, you can find an example [here](./.github/workflows/deploy_cra_example.yaml).

 ## Contributing

 If you want to contribute to GNFD Deploy or have suggestions, feel free to open an issue or submit a pull request.